omasakun/wsl-zfs-module/README.md

 This project provides a ZFS kernel module automatically built with GitHub Actions for easy installation on WSL2.

-Originally made for WSL NixOS, but should work on any WSL2 distribution.
+Originally made for [NixOS-WSL](https://github.com/nix-community/NixOS-WSL), but should work on any WSL2 distribution.

 ## Installation